Changes to the Indigenous Procurement Policy (IPP) eligibility criteria commence on 1 July 2026.

-The Government announced the changes to the Indigenous Procurement Policy (IPP) in February 2025.
-The changes aim to increase the ambition of the policy and ensure that the economic benefits of the IPP are genuinely flowing to First Nations Australians as intended.
+The Government announced changes to the Indigenous Procurement Policy (IPP) in February 2025.
+The changes increase the ambition of the policy and aim to ensure that the economic benefits of the IPP are genuinely flowing to First Nations people as intended.

 The changes reflect feedback from consultations and recommendations from Parliamentary inquiries.